Amplats to sell strike-hit South African mines

-JOHANNESBURG World number-one platinum producer Anglo American Platinum (AMSJ.J) is to sell a swathe of its most labour-intensive South African mines after a five-month strike shattered its hopes of ever making them profitable.
+JOHANNESBURG World number-one platinum producer Anglo American Platinum (AMSJ.J) is to sell a swathe of its most labor-intensive South African mines after a five-month strike shattered its hopes of ever making them profitable.

 For the miners who faced hardship in their campaign for better pay, a sale could increase the risk of future lay-offs.

-The buyers are likely to be companies with a focus on deep-level, labour-intensive mines, which may have more appetite than Amplats for the challenge of making them commercially viable.
+The buyers are likely to be companies with a focus on deep-level, labor-intensive mines, which may have more appetite than Amplats for the challenge of making them commercially viable.

 One of the biggest hurdles will be stiff opposition to any job cuts from unions and politicians.
 South Africa's National Union of Mineworkers (NUM) condemned the plan to sell the mines.